Nishant-Chhetri/Sentiment-Analysis/README.md

 #### Text Processing

-First I applied various data cleaning methods like removing stopwords, special characters,
+First I applied various data cleaning methods like removing stopwords,removing special characters and digits.
+Then I used Port Stemmer and Lemmatizer to stem the words.
+Port Stemmer performed better with this dataset, therefore I used Stemming instead of Lemmatization.

 #### Using Logistic Regression